QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

     \right\}

-and the marginal investor who prices the asset is always the one that values it *less* highly than does the other type
+and the marginal investor who prices the asset is always the one that values it *less* highly than does the other type.

-Now the marginal investor is always the (temporarily) pessimistic type
+Now the marginal investor is always the (temporarily) pessimistic type.

-Notice from the sixth row of that the pessimistic price :math:`\underline p` is lower than the homogeneous belief prices :math:`p_a` and :math:`p_b` in both states
+Notice from the sixth row of that the pessimistic price :math:`\underline p` is lower than the homogeneous belief prices :math:`p_a` and :math:`p_b` in both states.

-When pessimistic investors price the asset according to :eq:`HarrKrep4`, optimistic investors think that the asset is underpriced
+When pessimistic investors price the asset according to :eq:`HarrKrep4`, optimistic investors think that the asset is underpriced.

-If they could, optimistic investors would willingly borrow at the one-period gross interest rate :math:`\beta^{-1}` to purchase more of the asset
+If they could, optimistic investors would willingly borrow at the one-period gross interest rate :math:`\beta^{-1}` to purchase more of the asset.

-Implicit constraints on leverage prohibit them from doing so
+Implicit constraints on leverage prohibit them from doing so.

-When optimistic investors price the asset as in equation :eq:`hakr2`, pessimistic investors think that the asset is overpriced and would like to sell the asset short
+When optimistic investors price the asset as in equation :eq:`hakr2`, pessimistic investors think that the asset is overpriced and would like to sell the asset short.

-Constraints on short sales prevent that
+Constraints on short sales prevent that.

 Here's code to solve for :math:`\check p` using iteration